alan-turing-institute/AutSPACEs/00-project-documentation/communication/reports/sprint-reports/README.md

 # Fujitsu sprint report

 This file contains reports of work completed during Fujitsu team sprints.

-More details about this process can be found in the [agile-opensource-workflow.md](project-management/agile-opensource-workflow.md) and [sprint-demo-requirements.md](project-management/sprint-demo-requirements.md) files in the [project-management](project-management) directory.
+Since 2020 no more of these sprints are being done.

 Sprints are added in reverse order, and a template is available at the end of this file: [Sprint `N`](#sprint-n).